sfigg/commercialization-public/manufacture/iot/create-packages.md

 </identity>
 ```

-If you run the package generator (pkggen.exe) against this project file, a package with no contents will be created.
+If you run the package generator (pkggen.exe) against this empty package definition file, it creates an empty package file (*.cab).

 ```
 c:\oemsample>pkggen myPackage.wm.xml /universalbsp